 Can Pickleball-Only Members book and play padel?

 No, pickleball-only members will not be able to book the padel court.
-However, they will be able to play on the padel court during the weekly padel / pickleball Club sessions (see above).
-They can also play padel if they are playing as an accompanied guest of a full adult tennis member and they have paid the £5 visitors fee (see rules for visitors above).
+However, they can play if they are playing as an accompanied guest of a full adult tennis member and they have paid the £5 visitors fee (see rules for visitors above).
 There is currently a limit of 40 pickleball-only memberships.

 Have you any further questions?